 The case was initially heard by the Hohhot Intermediate People's Court and was appealed to the SPC by Shell.
 The dispute arose from an agreement between Shell China and Huili, one of its Chinese distributors.
 The plaintiff brought a lawsuit against Shell before the Intermediate People's Court of Hohhot for violation of AML 2008.
-Huili alleged that Shell had organised a horizontal monopolistic agreement among its distributors and colluded in the bidding process.89 The defendant Shell insisted on excluding the court's jurisdiction because of
+Huili alleged that Shell had organised a horizontal monopolistic agreement among its distributors and colluded in the bidding process.
+The defendant Shell insisted on excluding the court's jurisdiction because of

-75 Michael Dougan, National Remedies Before the Court of Justice: Issues of Harmonisation and Differentiation (Bloomsbury, 2004), pp.311-388.
-76 The Treaty on the Functioning of the European Union (TFEU) art.85.
+Michael Dougan, National Remedies Before the Court of Justice: Issues of Harmonisation and Differentiation (Bloomsbury, 2004), pp.311-388.